Lyude/personal_website/_posts/2014-8-14-tablet-support-in-wayland.md

 ---
 title: Adding Drawing Tablet Support in Wayland
 description: "A rundown of my work during the Google Summer of Code in 2014 on adding drawing tablet support to the Wayland protocol"
+excerpt: "When starting my Google Summer of Code project to implement tablet support in Wayland, tablet support in the protocol was literally nonexistent.
+Various proposals and drafts were made, but none of them had resulted in any code or implementation.
+To get an idea of the sort of work that was needed for adding tablet support for Wayland, you need to at least have a basic understanding of how input with Wayland compositors works."
 categories: [ "programming" ]
 layout: post
 ---